Gregory Fulton: Career

-In 1997 sent resume by e-mail.
+In 1997 sent his resume by e-mail.
 Was interviewed by Jon Van Caneghem — creator of the company, later by Mark Caldwell.
 Later got a call from Mark, discussed the salary, Greg accepted, and after 7 days started his first workday.
 By his memories, New World Computing was full of shy introverts.

 Left the New World Computing company after backlash for the Forge content before creating The Shadow of Death and moved to Westwood Studio as a lead game designer of Command and Conquer: Renegade.

+In 2026 Fulton consulted on two mods for Heroes of Might and Magic III which were working on new incarnations of the Forge: Horn of the Abyss and Day of Reckoning.
+The Horn of the Abyss project was part of a collaboration with Ubisoft and Archon for the board game adaptation, which was also receiving a Forge based expansion.
+He has stated that the Horn of the Abyss version will be closer to Archon's board game interpretation, and Day of Reckoning will be closer to his original draft from 1999.